I am not opposed to optimism, but I am fearful of the kind that comes from self-delusion.

 By focusing on these (and saying no a lot) for a decade, you will likely have more options available to you on how you live the rest of your life than you would otherwise.

 If you are in your twenties and you are not building relationships or getting good at something, you are likely wasting valuable time.
 Organization is a broad term.
-My original intent was to specifically suggest that we organize our thoughts — clearly labeling ideas and feelings in a structured way, equipping us to see gaps in our understanding and our motivations — but I realized that being organized generally (i.e. having your shit together) is beneficial in obvious and non-obvious ways.
+My original intent was to suggest that we organize our thoughts — clearly labeling ideas and feelings in a structured way, equipping us to see gaps in our understanding and our motivations.
+Then I realized that being organized generally (i.e. having your shit together) is beneficial in obvious and non-obvious ways.
 In fact, it is hard to focus on important things like relationships and developing expertise if you are disorganized.

 Let’s look at each of these individually.

 Expertise An eternal tension exists between being a generalist and a specialist.
 I think about it directly or indirectly every day.